 Let us set the scene: the year is 1984 and The Rolling Stones are in Amsterdam.
 The Stones had been out drinking until the wee hours of the morning.
-They had released Undercover the previous year and, despite their ongoing successes, emotional tensions were painting a different story within the make-up of the band, especially between the glimmer twins Keith Richards and Mick Jagger.
+They had released Undercover the previous year and, despite their ongoing successes on stage and in the charts, emotional tensions were painting a different story within the make-up of the band, especially between the glimmer twins Keith Richards and Mick Jagger.

-The book is written by a man who has matured a little since the heydays of his hellraising, as he acknowledges that Jagger wasn’t, of course, all just ego.
-In fact, Mick is a very complicated person with many shades to him, with the ability — as he has been previously described — to converse with anyone about anything.
+The book is written by a man who has matured a little since the heydays of his hell-raising, and he acknowledges that Jagger wasn’t, of course, all just ego.
+In fact, Jagger, just like anybody else, is a very complicated person with many shades to him, with the ability — as he has been previously described — to converse with anyone about anything.
 After all, Mick and Keith wrote their very first songs for the Stones, in the kitchen, before all the fame and wealth.

 Later on, Watts wanted to know why Richards had to stop Jagger from sliding into the canal.
 Keith replied in his usual sly and slightly sadistic charm, “My Jacket, Charlie, that’s why!”